Keith Haring: Friendships

-Soon after moving to New York to study at the School of Visual Arts, he became friends with classmates Kenny Scharf, Samantha McEwen, and John Sex.
+Soon after moving to New York to study at the School of Visual Arts, he became friends with classmates Kenny Scharf (his one-time roommate), Samantha McEwen, and John Sex.
 Eventually, he befriended Jean-Michel Basquiat, who would write his SAMO graffiti around the campus.
 When Basquiat died in 1988, Haring wrote his obituary for Vogue magazine, and he paid homage to him with the painting A Pile of Crowns for Jean-Michel Basquiat (1988).

 In 1979, Haring met photographer Tseng Kwong Chi in the East Village.
 They became friends and he documented much of Haring's career.
 In 1980, Haring met and began collaborating with graffiti artist Angel "LA II" Ortiz.
 Haring recounted: "We just immediately hit it off.
 It's as if we'd known each other all our lives.
 He's like my little brother."
-Ortiz's artistry formed an important part of Haring's work that has gone unacknowledged by the art establishment.
+Ortiz's artistry formed an important part of Haring's work that had gone unacknowledged by the art establishment.
 Following Haring's death, Ortiz stopped receiving credit and payment for his part in Haring's work.
 According to Montez, author of the book Keith Haring's Line: Race and the Performance of Desire, the Keith Haring Foundation and the art world have since made strides to rectify Ortiz's erasure.

 By the early 1980s, Haring had established friendships with fellow emerging artists Fab 5 Freddy and Futura 2000, and singer Madonna.
-Andy Warhol, who befriended Haring in 1982, was the theme of his 1986 Andy Mouse series.
-Warhol also created a portrait of Haring and his lover Juan Dubose in 1983.
+In 1982, Haring befriended pop artist Andy Warhol, who became his mentor and the inspiration for his 1986 Andy Mouse series.
+Warhol also created a portrait of Haring and his boyfriend Juan Dubose in 1983.
 Through Warhol, Haring became friends with Grace Jones, Francesco Clemente, and Yoko Ono.
 He also formed friendships with George Condo, Jean-Charles de Castelbajac, and Claude Picasso.